mikayelgr/dmm/README.md

 # DMM - Dense Matrix Multiplication

 DMM is a simple project exposes a few dense matrix multiplication functions from C++ to the JVM.
-The implementation is based on the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) C++ library for implementing most of the multiplication functionality as efficiently as possible.
+The implementation is based on the [Eigen C++ library for Linear Algebra](https://eigen.tuxfamily.org/index.php?title=Main_Page) for implementing most of the multiplication functionality as efficiently as possible.
 I could have implemented it from scratch but existing solutions utilize the power of the modern CPUs much better using single instruction, multiple data (SIMD) and fused multiply-add (FMA) instructions.

 > Note: this project has been created as a solution for the task for the JetBrains' "Graphite rendering backend support in Skiko and Compose Multiplatform" internship during 2025.
 This code has been authored by Mikayel Grigoryan.